bananasarepurple77/hacking/linux/commands.md

 SSH w/Private key file:
 `ssh -i sshkey.private host@domain -p 2220`

+SSH also allows remote execution of commands by adding the commands after the common SSH expression.
+Examples:
+`ssh user@hostname -p 2220 /bin/bash`
+`ssh bandit18@bandit.labs.overthewire.org -p 2220 -t /bin/sh`
+This creates a pseudo terminal.
+A pseudoterminal works by creating a pair of devices: a master and a slave.
+When you write to the master, the input appears as if it was typed directly into the slave terminal.
+Conversely, any output to the slave terminal can be read from the master.

 ### Netcat
 nc or netcat is a command that allows to read and write data over a network connection.
 It can be used for TCP and UDP connections.
 To connect to a service (as client) on a network the command syntax is the following: nc <host> <port>.
 To create a server that listens to incoming packets, the command looks like this: nc -l <port>.